VV-WIN/a-gnome-pattern/README.md

 # a-gnome-pattern
-A game inspired by a moment at the lake with my partner and our dog where we encountered a rock maze and a gnome.
+A game simple inspired by a moment at the lake with my partner and our dog where we encountered a rock maze and a gnome.
+It made us recall walking the "pattern" in The Chronicles of Amber by [Roger Zelazny](https://en.wikipedia.org/wiki/Roger_Zelazny).
+My hope was to create an experience similar.

+## How to launch the game
+Clone or fork this repo to your local machine and open the game.html file in your browser.

 ## General Gameplay and Mechanics
 Using the directional keys or WASD, simply walk the pattern.